REALLY? GAUDI HIDDEN GEMS?

 Park Guell is not the only garden Gaudi designed.
 You’ve guessed it right: the Count Guell is again somehow involved in this project: he owned a concrete factory in the area and during one visit Gaudi met Mr. Artigas, a wealthy local that asked him to design a garden for him, in a real state crossed by a mountain river that he owned outside the village.
 Water is of course an important part of the decoration of the park, that also integrates really well with the rest of the landscape.
 The visit is done following a circular path that goes around it and crosses the river twice through bridges designed of course by Gaudi.
 It’s the hardest Gaudi hidden gem to visit, as you need a rental car to get to La Pobla de Lillet (there are buses, but they don’t run very often).
 Or we can take you there and show you also Colonia Guell on the way.

-So what about you?
-Head to the comments below and tells us: did you know any of these Gaudi sites existed and are you planning to visit them?
+Did you know any of these Gaudi hidden gems existed?
+Are you planning to visit them?

 Our 100% FREE Barcelona Collection will give you everything you need to organize the trip of your lifetime to Barcelona.